twolfson/gif-encoder/README.md

 ```

 ## Documentation
-`gif-encoder` exports a constructor function which extends `readable-stream@~1.1.9`.
+`gif-encoder` exports `GifEncoder`, a constructor function which extends `readable-stream@~1.1.9`.
 This means you can use any `streams1`/`streams2` functionality.
 I will re-iterate what this means below.

 ```js
 // streams1